OleksandrBieliakov/utp/README.md

 # utp
-Homework tasks for Universal Programming Techniques(PJATK) tutorials
+Homework tasks for Universal Programming Techniques(PJATK 3rd semester) tutorials

-Tasks descriptions are not posted in order to avoid any potential copyright issues.
+# Tasks descriptions are not posted in order to avoid any potential copyright issues.